-Contrary to expectations, house prices have increased to record-high levels in all the Nordic countries during the crisis.
-This is not least because of unprecedented expansionary fiscal and monetary policy in support of households and businesses

-- The crisis has had a limited effect on those groups in the labour market which are more active in the housing market, while demand has surged due to • preferences shifting towards larger housing and single-family homes.
-At the same time, people's mobility has been severely restricted, causing a sharp decline in the number of homes on the market, which in turn has contributed to driving prices higher - However, interest rates are not likely to go lower and, at some point, the expansionary fiscal policies will come to an end.
+- Contrary to expectations, house prices have increased to record-high levels in all the Nordic countries during the crisis.
+This is not least due to unprecedented expansionary fiscal and monetary policy in support of households and businesses - The crisis has had a limited effect on those groups in the labour market which are more active in the housing market, while demand has surged due to preferences shifting towards larger housing and single-family homes.
+At the same time, people's mobility has been severely restricted, causing a sharp decline in the number of homes on the market, which in turn has contributed to driving prices higher - House prices are expected to continue to rise in all four countries this year and next year.
+However, interest rates are not likely to be reduced any further, and at some point the expansionary fiscal policies will come to an end.
 Moreover, as mobility levels increase, the housing supply will increase again.
-Against this backdrop, the pace of price growth will slow - If the housing market remains in good shape, the economy will as well, so the benign trend in house prices has helped all the Nordic countries get through the crisis
+Against this backdrop, the pace of price growth will slow.
+If the housing market remains in good shape, the economy will as well, so the benign trend in house prices has helped all the Nordic countries get through the crisis